 Our licensed pool repair technicians can repair or replace all brands and types of pool filtration equipment.
 Whether your pool uses Sand Filters, Cartridge Filters, or Diatomaceous Earth (D.E.)
 Filters, we repair, replace and install all of them.

 Sand filters used to be the go-to filter for pools, but things have changed.
 Modern cartridge and D.E. filters can filter pool and spa water vastly better than old sand filter systems.

-- D.E. filters – can filter out particles as small as 3 microns in diameter
+- Diatomaceous Earth (D.E.) – can filter out particles as small as 3 microns in diameter

 By comparison, a red blood cell is typically between 6 and 8 microns in diameter